 The fly can also transmit diseases, such as leishmaniasis and the Heartland virus.
-Leishmaniasis is a serious disease that can result in skin sores, a fever, and a low white blood count, depending on the type.
+Leishmaniasis is a serious disease that

-The Heartland virus is another serious infection that normally requires hospitalization.
+The Heartland virus is another

 The following images show what can happen with some types of bite.
 However, the effects may differ between individuals.

 The risk of receiving an insect bite depends on the environment.